Make an Appointment

 - From side to side

-- Focus on finger with arm extended and slowly move finger towards face until vision
+- Focus on finger with arm extended and slowly move finger towards face until vision starts to blur

-- Head movements – at first slowly, then quickly (later with eyes closed):
+- Head movements –at first slowly, then quickly (later with eyes closed):

 - Bend forward and backward

 - Turn from side to side

 - Bend forward and pick up objects from the ground

 - Eye movements –at first slowly, then quickly:

 - Follow steps 1 to 3 described above while standing

 - Change from sitting to standing position with eyes open and shut